Analysts Offer Predictions for Mastercard Inc’s Q1 2020 Earnings (NYSE:MA)

-Mastercard Inc (NYSE:MA) – Stock analysts at SunTrust Banks cut their Q1 2020 EPS estimates for Mastercard in a report released on Wednesday, January 29th.
-SunTrust Banks analyst A. Jeffrey now forecasts that the credit services provider will post earnings per share of $1.91 for the quarter, down from their previous estimate of $2.10.
-SunTrust Banks has a “Buy” rating and a $380.00 price objective on the stock.
-SunTrust Banks also issued estimates for Mastercard’s Q2 2020 earnings at $2.16 EPS, Q3 2020 earnings at $2.37 EPS, Q4 2020 earnings at $2.27 EPS, FY2020 earnings at $8.70 EPS and FY2021 earnings at $10.33 EPS.
+Mastercard Inc (NYSE:MA) – Investment analysts at Oppenheimer lowered their Q1 2020 earnings per share (EPS) estimates for Mastercard in a note issued to investors on Wednesday, January 29th.
+Oppenheimer analyst G. Greene now expects that the credit services provider will post earnings of $1.97 per share for the quarter, down from their previous estimate of $2.01.
+Oppenheimer has a “Outperform” rating and a $345.00 price objective on the stock.
+Oppenheimer also issued estimates for Mastercard’s Q3 2020 earnings at $2.50 EPS, Q1 2021 earnings at $2.38 EPS, Q2 2021 earnings at $2.63 EPS, Q3 2021 earnings at $2.91 EPS and Q4 2021 earnings at $2.89 EPS.

+A number of other equities research analysts have also recently issued reports on MA.
+Nomura reiterated a “buy” rating on shares of Mastercard in a research report on Monday, January 20th.
+BMO Capital Markets increased their target price on shares of Mastercard from $348.00 to $362.00 and gave the stock an “outperform” rating in a research report on Thursday.
+Guggenheim increased their target price on shares of Mastercard from $305.00 to $364.00 and gave the stock a “buy” rating in a research report on Thursday.
+Compass Point started coverage on shares of Mastercard in a research report on Thursday, December 5th.
+They set a “buy” rating and a $330.00 target price for the company.
+Finally, Tigress Financial reiterated a “buy” rating on shares of Mastercard in a research report on Monday, December 23rd.
+Three investment analysts have rated the stock with a hold rating and twenty-seven have given a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Buy” and an average price target of $335.35.

-Mastercard (NYSE:MA) last released its earnings results on Wednesday, January 29th.
-The credit services provider reported $1.96 earnings per share for the quarter, beating analysts’ consensus estimates of $1.87 by $0.09.
+Mastercard (NYSE:MA) last announced its earnings results on Wednesday, January 29th.
+The credit services provider reported $1.96 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.87 by $0.09.
+The business had revenue of $4.41 billion during the quarter, compared to analysts’ expectations of $4.40 billion.
 Mastercard had a net margin of 48.08% and a return on equity of 150.46%.
-The company had revenue of $4.41 billion for the quarter, compared to analysts’ expectations of $4.40 billion.
-During the same quarter in the previous year, the company earned $1.55 EPS.
-Mastercard’s revenue for the quarter was up 15.9% on a year-over-year basis.
+The firm’s revenue for the quarter was up 15.9% on a year-over-year basis.
+During the same quarter last year, the company posted $1.55 EPS.

-Several hedge funds and other institutional investors have recently made changes to their positions in MA.
-Johanson Financial Advisors Inc. raised its position in shares of Mastercard by 29,736.5% during the 4th quarter.
-Johanson Financial Advisors Inc. now owns 5,985,794 shares of the credit services provider’s stock valued at $20,043,000 after buying an additional 5,965,732 shares in the last quarter.
-Nomura Holdings Inc. raised its position in shares of Mastercard by 957.5% during the 3rd quarter.
-Nomura Holdings Inc. now owns 521,174 shares of the credit services provider’s stock valued at $141,230,000 after buying an additional 581,955 shares in the last quarter.
-California Public Employees Retirement System raised its position in shares of Mastercard by 29.7% during the 3rd quarter.
-California Public Employees Retirement System now owns 2,030,927 shares of the credit services provider’s stock valued at $551,539,000 after buying an additional 465,173 shares in the last quarter.
-PointState Capital LP raised its position in shares of Mastercard by 232.7% during the 3rd quarter.
-PointState Capital LP now owns 519,255 shares of the credit services provider’s stock valued at $141,014,000 after buying an additional 363,205 shares in the last quarter.
-Finally, BlackRock Inc. raised its position in shares of Mastercard by 0.5% during the 2nd quarter.
-BlackRock Inc. now owns 63,796,913 shares of the credit services provider’s stock valued at $16,876,196,000 after buying an additional 297,230 shares in the last quarter.
-Hedge funds and other institutional investors own 74.39% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the company.
+Alps Advisors Inc. boosted its stake in shares of Mastercard by 81.4% in the 3rd quarter.
+Alps Advisors Inc. now owns 9,650 shares of the credit services provider’s stock valued at $2,620,000 after purchasing an additional 4,331 shares during the last quarter.
+K.J.
+Harrison & Partners Inc boosted its stake in shares of Mastercard by 353.4% in the 3rd quarter.
+K.J.
+Harrison & Partners Inc now owns 6,143 shares of the credit services provider’s stock valued at $1,668,000 after purchasing an additional 4,788 shares during the last quarter.
+Newman Dignan & Sheerar Inc. boosted its stake in Mastercard by 7.6% during the 3rd quarter.
+Newman Dignan & Sheerar Inc. now owns 2,464 shares of the credit services provider’s stock worth $669,000 after acquiring an additional 175 shares during the last quarter.
+CENTRAL TRUST Co boosted its stake in Mastercard by 3.8% during the 4th quarter.
+CENTRAL TRUST Co now owns 39,558 shares of the credit services provider’s stock worth $11,812,000 after acquiring an additional 1,458 shares during the last quarter.
+Finally, Summit Financial Group Inc. bought a new position in Mastercard during the 4th quarter worth approximately $216,000.
+74.39% of the stock is currently owned by institutional investors.

+Mastercard declared that its board has authorized a stock repurchase program on Tuesday, December 3rd that permits the company to buyback $8.00 billion in outstanding shares.
+This buyback authorization permits the credit services provider to reacquire up to 2.7% of its shares through open market purchases.
+Shares buyback programs are often a sign that the company’s board of directors believes its shares are undervalued.

-The business also recently declared a quarterly dividend, which will be paid on Friday, February 7th.
-Shareholders of record on Thursday, January 9th will be paid a $0.40 dividend.
-The ex-dividend date of this dividend is Wednesday, January 8th.
-This represents a $1.60 annualized dividend and a yield of 0.51%.
-This is a boost from Mastercard’s previous quarterly dividend of $0.33.
-Mastercard’s payout ratio is presently 20.59%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, February 7th.
+Shareholders of record on Thursday, January 9th will be issued a dividend of $0.40 per share.
+The ex-dividend date is Wednesday, January 8th.
+This represents a $1.60 dividend on an annualized basis and a yield of 0.51%.
+This is a positive change from Mastercard’s previous quarterly dividend of $0.33.
+Mastercard’s dividend payout ratio is currently 20.59%.

-Mastercard announced that its Board of Directors has initiated a stock repurchase plan on Tuesday, December 3rd that allows the company to buyback $8.00 billion in outstanding shares.
-This buyback authorization allows the credit services provider to repurchase up to 2.7% of its stock through open market purchases.
-Stock buyback plans are often a sign that the company’s management believes its shares are undervalued.

 About Mastercard